-The Vogelzang Ponderosa comes with a blower that distributes heat throughout your home without any inefficiency.
+The Ashley Hearth AW3200E-P comes with a blower that distributes heat throughout your home without any inefficiency.

-Keep a fire burning on 14 hours of one fueling.
-The Ponderosa accepts logs up to 22 inches in length and has an efficiency rating of 82 percent.
+Keep a fire burning for 14 hours of one fueling.
+This wood burning stove accepts logs up to 22 inches in length and has an efficiency rating of 82 percent.